Solved! What Is the Best Way to Remove Wallpaper?

-Whether you're stuck dealing with temporary, strippable, or vinyl wallpapers, we've got the easiest methods to bring them down and bare your walls once again.
+Whether you're stuck dealing with temporary, strippable, or vinyl wallpaper, we know the easiest methods to bring them down and bare your walls once again.

-Q. We’ve just moved into our new home, and the previous owners have left behind a wallpaper print in the bathroom that has got to go.
-Unfortunately, we have no idea how long it’s been in place—or what to expect when taking it down.
+Q. We’ve just moved into our new home, and the previous owners left behind some bathroom wallpaper that has got to go.
+Unfortunately, we have no idea how long it’s been in place, or what to expect when taking it down.
 What’s the best way to remove wallpaper?

-If it’s removable wallpaper (also called temporary wallpaper), it was designed to come down easily.
-As long as the wall beneath the paper was painted in an eggshell, satin, or semi-gloss with a slight sheen—and then properly prepped and cleaned before installation—the paper should release from the wall with a careful pull at any of its seams.
+Assuming the wall beneath the paper was painted in an eggshell, satin, or semi-gloss with a slight sheen and properly prepped and cleaned before installation, the paper should release from the wall with a careful pull at any of its seams.

 Stand on a ladder and use a putty knife to unstick the top left corner of the wall (likely the first sheet of wallpaper to be installed).
 Once you have enough of the perimeter lifted to grasp, take the sheet between your fingers to continue removing it.

-If you like the pattern enough to place it elsewhere within the house, aim to pull the wallpaper directly down rather than out from the wall in order to prevent curling and bending it.
-After you’ve repeated this process with each sheet, wipe the wall with a damp cloth to remove any glue marks left behind.
-With that, your surface is ready to be repapered or painted in any color you choose.
+Note: If you like the pattern enough to place the wallpaper elsewhere within the house, aim to pull the sheets directly down rather than out from the wall in order to prevent curling and bending them.

-To get through the water-resistant vinyl and affect the glue itself, the best way to remove wallpaper begins with rolling a scoring tool (view example on Amazon) over the wall—from corner to corner and from floor to ceiling—in a random pattern.
+- First, roll a wall paper remover scoring tool, such as the WP Chomp Wallpaper Scorer, over the wall.
+This is the best way to penetrate water-resistant vinyl and reach the glue itself.
+Hold the tool against the wall and roll it from corner to corner, and from floor to ceiling in a random pattern.
 This tool’s tiny teeth create small slits that allow the liquid to seep in and loosen the glue.

-Once the wallpaper is lifted, scrub away the residual glue.
+Once the wallpaper is lifted, scrub away residual glue.